fnproject/tutorials/Troubleshooting/README.md

 The next step is to get the log for a specific call.
 Typically when you're in the middle of developing and testing a function, that call is the last call.
-Copy the call id for the very first call record and use `fn logs get`, e.g.:
+Copy the call id for the very first call record and use `fn get logs`, e.g.:

 ![user input](images/userinput.png)
 >```sh
-> fn logs get tutorials 01C656NGYX47WG200000000000
+> fn get logs tutorials 01C656NGYX47WG200000000000
 >```

 This returns the captured standard error output: